 Svend E. Hougaard Jensen

-Svend’s research has focused on topics such as generational and macroeconomic effects of changing demographics, public and private pensions, fiscal policy in the eurozone, sustainability and management of public debt, financial stability, structural reforms, and macroeconomic policy in general.
+He covers topics such as the generational and macroeconomic effects of changing demographics, public and private pensions, fiscal policy in the euro area, sustainability and the management of public debt and structural reforms.

 Featured work